Suggestion: Watch the 5 minutes video tutorial before reading this article

 A local billionaire who bought nearly 300 properties managed to buy additional properties worth HKD 1.4 billion through his company.
-In this way, he could avoid to pay taxes worth around USD 17,000,000.
+In this way, he could avoid paying taxes worth around USD 17,000,000.

 Who pays for the buyer’s stamp duty, the buyer or the seller?

 As it speaks, the buyer pays the stamp duty.

 When do I need to pay the buyer’s stamp duty?